 This is an important area we need to clarify for the security of both sponsor and child.
 This is to prevent any difficult circumstances from occurring between children & sponsors through our organisation, which have already happened in others.
-Until now we have not written specific guidelines for this area of child – sponsor communications; instead it has been managed on a case-by-case inquiry.
-We now feel it’s better to have clear public guidelines that will be amended as necessary in the future.

 Experience has shown that routing letters through the Heart For Kids system is the most efficient way to handle correspondence.